houssain-ijioui/houssain-ijioui/README.md

 - 👀 I’m interested in Full Stack Web Development
 - 🌱 I’m currently learning nodeJS & Flask & Django
 - 💞️ I’m looking to collaborate on Frontend & Backend Web Applications
-- 📫 How to reach me at ijiouilahoucine29@gmail.com / Twitter: @HoussainIjioui
+- 📫 Reach me at ijiouilahoucine29@gmail.com / Twitter: @HoussainIjioui

 <!---
 houssain-ijioui/houssain-ijioui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.